ayongh/CLARK-Technical-interview/README.md

 Make sure your database is running as well
 -	use the setup mentioned in the https://github.com/Cyber4All/join-the-team

-Also there is one extra file containing collection of postman test cases. you can simply import in postman and run to test the API.
+Also there is one extra file containing collection of postman test cases. you can simply import this file in postman and run to test the API.
+- File Name : Task Copy.postman_collection.json